AustralianAntarcticDivision/measo-assess/README.md

 mark3-lcol - steven phipps model, coupled to carbon cycle (two degree resolution)
 - runs in about a week and a half
 - no very high resolution stuff
-- doesn't represent sea ice better
+- doesn't represent sea ice better, Will Hobbs a better connection for that
+- most carbon cycle runs have been 2.6 or 3.0
+- for So, go to 1.5 degrees, assume that continues

+Tool - ecm val
+- take the cmip6 output and produce a whole lot of output
+- could incorporate our diagnostic approach ?